xlsft/worker/readme.md

 <h2 id="todo"><strong>✅ To do</strong></h2>

-- [ ] Pass logger into event object with custom prefix
+- [x] Pass logger into event object with custom prefix
 - [ ] Add task awaiting if previous task take more time than duration between calls
-- [ ] Add TaskTimings class into event object with estimated and elapsed time
+- [x] Throw an error if try to emit cron string
-- [ ] Throw an error if try to emit cron string
+- [x] Add an coroutines to tasks (at least try to)
-- [ ] Add an coroutines to tasks (at least try to)
+- [ ] Add coroutines docs
-- [ ] Add log at start of the task
+- [x] Add log at start of the task

 <br/>